expreva/estreval/readme.md

 })
 ```

-This is necessary because Babel uses [its own AST format](https://babeljs.io/docs/en/babel-parser.html#output) with some differences to the ESTrees specifications.
+This is necessary because Babel uses [its own AST format](https://babeljs.io/docs/en/babel-parser.html#output), with some differences from the ESTree specification.

 ## REPL

-Start a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) to interact with the runtime.
+Start a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) to interact with the runtime in the terminal.

 ```
 node repl
 ```

-The following functions are provided for convenience:
+The following functions are provided for convenience.

 - `print( any )` - Show value using `inspect` and `console.log`
 - `parse( string )` - Parse given string and print abstract syntax tree